imbolc/async-django-user/README.md

 tl;dr
 -----
-Take a look at registration / authorization exapmles for [aiohttp + databases][aiohttp example] or [starlette + asyncpg][starlette example].
+Take a look at registration / authorization examples for [aiohttp + databases][aiohttp example] or [starlette + asyncpg][starlette example].